 It is important to use a third party spam filter for Office 365 because Office 365 only includes a basic level of protection against spam, malware, and phishing.
 SpamTitan adds an extra layer of security and will greatly improve protection against zero-day and sophisticated phishing threats through sandboxing, greylisting, and advanced machine learning techniques.

 What is greylisting?

 Greylisting is the term given to returning an email to its originating server with a request for the email to be resent.
 Due to the number of emails returned to spammers’ servers (mostly due to failed delivery attempts), most spammers’ servers have the “retry” function disabled to prevent the scenario in which bandwidth is wasted resending undeliverable emails.
 Consequently, a greylisted email that is returned to a spammer usually does not come back.

 Will a spam filter block all malware sent via email?

-A spam filter will not block all malware sent via email because new malware variants are constantly being released and many spam filters only use signature-based detection so they will only detect known malware threats.
+A spam filter will not block all malware sent via email because new malware variants are constantly being released and many spam filters use signature-based detection - so they can only detect known malware threats.
 This is why SpamTitan uses machine learning and sandboxing to preempt new malware variants in addition to dual AV engines.
-Unknown and suspicious programs and files are sent to the sandbox for in-depth analysis to identify malicious actions.
+Suspected, unknown, and suspicious files are sent to the sandbox for in-depth analysis to identify if any are malicious.

 Does SpamTitan work with all Microsoft Exchange servers?

-SpamTitan can be used with Microsoft Exchange 2010, 2013, 2016, and 2019 servers.
-Setup is a quick and easy process and our support engineers will guide you through the process.
+SpamTitan works with Microsoft Exchange servers 2010(*), 2013, 2016, and 2019.
+Setup is a quick and easy process, and our support engineers will guide you through the process if necessary.
 Once configured, SpamTitan is a set and forget solution that requires no patching nor maintenance. (*) If your organization is using Exchange 2010, and you are considering an upgrade, please be aware of the changes to the Exchange FrontEnd Transport service.